albamr09/CS61A/docs/STk.md

 # STk

-For some reason, we are going to use yet another scheme implementation: `STklos`.
-It will be mainly used from OOP on (T3).
+For some reason, we are going to use yet another scheme interpreter: `STklos`.
+It will be mainly used in OOP (T3).

 ## Installation